LiyamFlx/business-impact-calculator-new/README.md

 - `index.html`: The main HTML file containing the form structure.
 - `styles.css`: The CSS file for styling the form.
 - `script.js`: The JavaScript file for handling form interactions and navigation.
-- `images/`: Directory containing icon images used in the form.

 ## Customization